aStonePenguin/Tubifarry/README.md

 4. **Optional**: If using FFmpeg, ensure the FFmpeg path is correctly configured.

 #### **FFmpeg and Audio Conversion**:
-1. **FFmpeg**: FFmpeg can be used to extract audio from downloaded files, which are typically embedded in MP4 containers.
-If you choose to use FFmpeg, ensure it is installed and accessible in your system's PATH or the specified FFmpeg path.
-If not, the plugin does attempt to download it automatically during setup.
-Without FFmpeg, songs will be downloaded in their original format, which may not require additional processing.
+1. **FFmpeg**: Required to extract audio from YouTube.
+The plugin will attempt to download FFmpeg automatically if not found.
+Without FFmpeg, files will be downloaded in their original format, which Lidarr may cannot properly import.

-   **Important Note**: If FFmpeg is not used, Lidarr may incorrectly interpret the MP4 container as corrupt.
-While FFmpeg usage is **recommended**, it is not strictly necessary.
-However, to avoid potential issues, you can choose to extract audio without re-encoding, but this may lead to better compatibility with Lidarr.

-2. **Max Audio Quality**: Tubifarry supports a maximum audio quality of **256kb/s AAC** for downloaded files through YouTube.
-While most files are in 128kbps AAC by default, they can be converted to higher-quality formats like **AAC, Opus or MP3v2** if FFmpeg is used.

-   **Note**: For higher-quality audio (e.g., 256kb/s), you need a **YouTube Premium subscription**.
+   - Ensure FFmpeg is in your system PATH or specify its location in settings
+   - Used for extracting audio tracks and converting between formats

+2. **Audio Quality**: YouTube provides audio at various bitrates:
+   - Standard quality: 128kbps AAC (free users)
+   - High quality: 256kbps AAC (YouTube Premium required)
+   - The plugin can convert to other formats (MP3, Opus) using FFmpeg

 ---